ajm01/devfile-stack-samples/java-openliberty/samples/jpa/README.md

 > odo push
 ```

-The application is now deployed to the cluster - you can view the status of the cluster and the application test results by streaming the openshift logs to the terminal
+The application is now deployed to the cluster - you can view the status of the cluster and the application test results by streaming the OpenShift logs to the terminal

 ```shell
 > odo log